The London Tube

 Hampstead Station chosen as London Transport emergency H.Q in the event of a nuclear attack as it is the deepest station at 192 feet below ground level.

 Chancery Lane Station was opened in June 1934.
 When boring the tunnel the contractors struck the old river Bourne which once flowed across Holborn to the river Fleet.
-On that account the escalators have been enclosed in an iron tank and the walls of the station lined with extra steel supports.
+On that account, the escalators have been enclosed in an iron tank and the walls of the station lined with extra steel supports.

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.